Skip to main content

 When you automatically swap the email address of your X account, X can take up to 24 hours to propagate the change.
 This situation occurs whether you change it automatically by creating a Cerby-managed email address or manually from your account settings on X.

-X displays the email address field empty in your account settings during this time.
+X displays the email address field as empty in your account settings during this time.
 Cerby recommends waiting until X updates the information.
 Then, you can continue making other configuration changes.

-Invalid 2FA verification code
+Invalid MFA verification code

 Solution

-If you encounter the invalid 2FA verification code error, Cerby recommends you to enter the verification code manually.
+If you encounter the invalid MFA verification code error, Cerby recommends you to enter the verification code manually.
 Depending on the verification method you have configured in Cerby, retrieve the code from the Cerby extension, the Cerby mobile app, or the Shared Inbox in the Cerby web app.

 Did this answer your question?